-A dual-step MTL/FDTD strategy is proposed for anticipating full-vehicle level EMI.
-In the first step, the current distribution along a cable bundle connecting to electronic modules on an automotive platform is calculated using multiconductor transmission-line (MTL) models.
+A dual-step MTL / FDTD strategy is proposed for anticipating full-vehicle level EMI.
+In the first step, the current distribution along a cable bundle connecting to electronic modules an an automotive platform is calculated using multi-conductor transmission-line (MTL) models.
 In order to account for common-mode discontinuities on the vehicle chassis, e.g., slots, 3D full-wave modeling (FDTD) is used to determine radiation impedances, which are thereafter incorporated in the MTL models for compensating the radiation power loss.
-In the second step, the obtained currents are implemented as impressed current sources in full-vehicle full-wave modeling using an FDTD multi-wire subcellular algorithm.
+In the second step, the obtained currents are implemented as impressed current sources in full-vehicle full-wave modeling using an FDTD multi-wire subcelluar algorithm.
 Thus, the full-vehicle emissions from the automotive harness and the common-mode discontinuities of the vehicle chassis can be predicted.
 The effectiveness and limitation of this approach have been demonstrated in a controlled laboratory environment.

-S. Sun et al., "Anticipating EMI and On-Board Interference in Automotive Platforms," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+S. Sun et al., "Anticipating EMI and On-Board Interference in Automotive Platforms," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), vol. 3, pp. 792-797, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering